ON THIS PAGE: You will learn about the different types of treatments doctors use for people with meningioma. Use the menu to see other pages.

 External-beam radiation therapy techniques use a machine outside the body to target the tumor.
 These techniques are becoming better able to direct radiation to the tumor while avoiding healthy tissue.
 For example, a linear accelerator is a special x-ray machine that moves around the body to direct pencil-thin beams of radiation to the brain tumor at different angles and intensities.
 This helps reduce the amount of healthy tissue exposed to radiation.

 The following external-beam radiation therapy techniques may be used for meningioma:

 Conventional radiation therapy.
 In this procedure, the direction of radiation is determined by features of the brain and skull and by x-rays.
 When a person’s entire brain needs to receive radiation therapy, this technique is appropriate.
 For more precise targeting, different techniques are needed.

 3-dimensional conformal radiation therapy.
-Based on CT and MRI images, a 3-dimensional model of the tumor and healthy tissues is created on a computer.
+Based on computed tomography (CT) and magnetic resonance imaging (MRI) scans, a 3-dimensional model of the tumor and healthy tissues is created on a computer.
 Beam size and angles are determined that deliver more radiation to the tumor and less to the healthy tissue.

 A modified linear accelerator, which is a machine that creates high-energy radiation by using electricity to form a stream of fast-moving particles that help kill tumor cells.

 Gamma Knife is another form of radiation therapy that concentrates highly focused beams of gamma radiation on the tumor.
 A Gamma Knife can only be used for meningioma in the brain, not meningioma on the spine.